Best Snacks for Athletes Between Games

 Athletes should then follow-up the recovery nutrition snack with a well-planned post-game meal.

-Food Safety Reminders
+Food Safety Reminders for Between Game Snacks

-When packing your snacks for the day, remember the importance of food safety.
 Washing hands prior to eating should be a top priority for athletes.
 If athletes do not have access to soap and water to wash their hands, the Centers for Disease Control and Prevention recommends using an alcohol-based hand sanitizer.

 Food Temperature Control

-Holding foods at the correct temperature is another important aspect of food safety.
 The Centers for Disease Control and Prevention defines the temperature range between 40°F and 140°F, as the “Danger Zone” in which bacteria can rapidly grow.
-Athletes will want to make sure perishable food is stored in an ice chest (<40°F) throughout the day.

 This includes items such as: